Zealox03/Mini-Projects/README.md

-# Python_Projects
+# Mini Projects
-A Repository for programming
+A Repository that stores all mini projects for practice purposes